 Antonio Simone Laganà, PhD, M.D.

 Antonio Simone Laganà was born in Reggio Calabria (Italy) on 8th May 1986.
-He is Deputy of the Special Interest Group for Endometriosis & Endometrial Disorders (SIGEED) of the European Society of Human Reproduction and Embryology (ESHRE) and Ambassador of the World Endometriosis Society (WES); Member of the International Society of Gynecological Endocrinology (ISGE).
+He is Coordinator of the Special Interest Group for Endometriosis & Endometrial Disorders (SIGEED) of the European Society of Human Reproduction and Embryology (ESHRE) and Ambassador of the World Endometriosis Society (WES); Member of the International Society of Gynecological Endocrinology (ISGE).
 Antonio Simone Laganà holds a master of “Gynecological Minimally Invasive and Robotic Surgery” from the University of Pisa, developed an intensive surgical training programme at the Univerzitetni Klinični Center, Ljubljana, Slovenia, and obstetric/gynaecological ultrasound training at the Altamedica Main Centre in Rome, Italy.

 His research interests include endometriosis, reproductive immunology, infertility, gynaecological endocrinology, laparoscopy, and hysteroscopy.
-He is the author of more than 280 papers published in international peer-reviewed journals, and his presence is often requested as an invited speaker at international congresses.
-He is currently an editor of high-impact journals, including Scientific Reports, PLOS One, Journal of Minimally Invasive Gynecology, Journal of Ovarian Research, Gynecologic and Obstetric Investigation, and many others.
+He is the author of more than 440 papers published in international peer-reviewed journals, and his presence is often requested as an invited speaker at international congresses.
+He is currently an editor of high-impact journals, including Scientific Reports, Journal of Minimally Invasive Gynecology, Journal of Ovarian Research, Gynecologic and Obstetric Investigation, and many others.

 EGOI Member – Systems Biology Group Lab, Rome, Italy